zhangyongsdu/deepmd-kit/README.md

 make yes-user-deepmd
 make mpi -j4
 ```
 The option `-j4` means using 4 processes in parallel.
 You may want to use a different number according to your hardware.
+After Aug 2018, if you downloaded a tarball, KSPACE package is not pre-installed in the src directory of LAMMPS.
+Therefore, KSPACE needs to be installed by hand with command "make yes-kspace".

 If everything works fine, you will end up with an executable `lmp_mpi`.